 - Chemical factors

-Mustard gas, halogen-substituted analogues of uracil, sulfathiazole, sulfuric, glutathione, hydrogen sulphide and nitrous acids.
+Mustard gas, halogen-substituted analogs of uracil, sulfathiazole, sulfuric, glutathione, hydrogen sulphide, and nitrous acids.

 - Biological factors

-- Complex stevia, a sugar substitute which is widely used, resulted in prophage induction in Bacteroides thetaiotaomicron.
+- Complex stevia, a sugar substitute that is widely used, resulted in prophage induction in Bacteroides thetaiotaomicron.

-- Bearberry, propolis and aspartame, showing the best outcome on prophages found inside Enterococcus faecalis.
+- Bearberry, propolis, and aspartame, show the best outcome on prophages found inside Enterococcus faecalis.

 2. Status of prophage

-When a prophage is integrated in the genetic makeup of the bacterium, only part of its genes are active, whilst those responsible for reproduction are blocked.
+When a prophage is integrated with the genetic makeup of the bacterium, only part of its genes are active, whilst those responsible for reproduction are blocked.